 Aside from being just about the easiest plant ever to grow (I mean, seriously easy).
 This plant is amazing, has many benefits and takes almost no work, that is my kind of plant.

-- flowers are edible and great added to salads
+- flowers are edible and a wonderful addition to a salad

 - attracts bees and other pollinators helping all your garden plants thrive